A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Basic MSC Ingredients

 Anyons are quasi-particle excitations of two-dimensional, topologically ordered systems~\cite{Anyon_Stats_Wilczek1984,Wen_FQH_GS_Degen,Bravyi_Kitaev_Codes_with_Bdry,Kitaev_Anyons2006,Non-Abelian_TQC_Review}.
 In topological quantum codes, we can define a stabilizer Hamiltonian according to which errors in the code correspond to anyons~\cite{Kitaev_toric_code, Kitaev_Anyons2006}.
 The MSC, owing to its fermionic nature, has an anyon content that differs significantly from bosonic codes~\cite{MjFerm_Surface_Code}.
 We review the MSC's anyon model here.

 One can assign a stabilizer Hamiltonian to the MSC by $H= -\frac{u}{2}\sum_{p} \mathcal{O}_p$, where $u>0$ and the sum runs over all plaquettes in the lattice.
 Thus the ground states of the Hamiltonian are code states of the MSC.
 Excited states are created by applying string operators to one of the ground states $\ket{\psi}$.
 If string operator $\mathcal{O}_S$ anti-commutes with plaquette operators $\mathcal{O}_{p_1},\ldots, \mathcal{O}_{p_k}$, then $\mathcal{O}_S \ket{\psi}$ has energy $ku$ above the ground state energy.
 We interpret plaquettes $p_1,\ldots, p_k$ as hosting anyons and $\mathcal{O}_S$ as creating these anyons (or annihilating anyons already located at those sites, if $\mathcal{O}_S$ acts on an excited state).
-An anyon is labelled with the same color as the plaquette that hosts it: $R$, $G$ or $B$ for those hosted on red, green or blue plaquettes respectively.
+An anyon is labeled with the same color as the plaquette that hosts it: $\mathsf{R}$, $\mathsf{G}$ or $\mathsf{B}$ for those hosted on red, green or blue plaquettes respectively.
 The simplest string operator is a bond operator; this creates a pair of anyons at its endpoints, such as those indicated by blue dots in Figure~\ref{fig:Patch}.
 If we consider two blue bonds $e_1$ and $e_2$ that have endpoint plaquettes $p,q$ and $q,r$ respectively, applying $\mathcal{O}_{e_1}$ to $\ket{\psi}$ is interpreted as creating anyons on $p$ and $q$.
 Then subsequently applying $\mathcal{O}_{e_2}$ is interpreted as annihilating the anyon on $q$ and creating one on $r$.
 Alternatively, it can be thought of as moving the anyon from $q$ to $r$.
 Thus applying string operators to an excited state can move the anyons to any other plaquette of the same color as the anyon.
-From now on, we will use ``string operator" to refer only to those operators that create a pair of anyons when acting on a ground state, or to logical operators - i.e., the types of operator shown in Figure~\ref{fig:Patch}.

 There also exist parity-non-conserving processes that create anyons in triplets, rather than pairs.
 For example, applying a Majorana operator $\gamma_j$ to a ground state creates three anyons located on the plaquettes surrounding $\gamma_j$.
 Due to the 3-colorability of the lattice, these anyons will all be colored differently.